-Negative OLR anomalies (enhanced convection and precipitation) were evident in the central Pacific and north of the equator in the eastern Pacific.
-Positive OLR anomalies (suppressed convection and precipitation) were observed over the Philippines and Papua New Guinea.
+Negative OLR anomalies (enhanced convection and precipitation) were evident in the central and east-central Pacific.
+Positive OLR anomalies (suppressed convection and precipitation) were observed over Indonesia, Philippines, Papua New Guinea, and northern Australia.

-Anomalous low-level (850-hPa) westerly winds were evident from the western to east-central tropical Pacific.
+Strong, anomalous low-level (850-hPa) westerly winds were evident near the Date Line.

 Anomalous upper-level (200-hPa) easterlies were observed over most of the equatorial Pacific.
-Anomalous anti-cyclones were evident in the subtropics of both hemisphere.
+Anomalous anti-cyclones straddled the equator.